imsoumya18/upsc_bot/README.md

 # Discord Bot for Daily The Hindu, Monthly Vision IAS, Next IAS & Insights IAS PDF

-**TO BE HONEST,**<br>I've built this bot primarily for my own UPSC preparation and thought why not sharing with you guys?🤔
+**TO BE HONEST,**<br>I built this bot primarily for my own UPSC preparation and thought why not sharing with you guys?🤔

-**HOWEVER,**<br>If you are preparing for UPSC Civil Service Examination too, then you know the need of daily newspaper and magazine reading, as it carries a major weightage in Current Affairs section.
-And like most of the aspirants, you too probably download the PDFs of the newspaper, magazine by visiting some websites.
+**HOWEVER,**<br>If you are preparing for UPSC Civil Service Examination too, then you know the significance of daily newspapers and monthly magazines, as these carry a major weightage in Current Affairs section.
+And like most of the aspirants, you too probably download the PDFs of the newspapers, magazines by visiting some websites.
 Why to waste time searching on Google?
 Here is a quick solution.

 **JUST ADD THIS BOT TO YOUR SERVER & TYPE<br>`--hindu` FOR DAILY THE HINDU NEWSPAPER<br>`--vision` FOR MONTHLY Vision IAS CURRENT AFFAIRS<br>`--next` FOR MONTHLY NEXT IAS MCQ<br>`--insights` FOR MONTHLY INSIGHTS IAS CURRENT AFFAIRS<br>`--help` FOR HELP<br>LET'S WORK SMARTER, NOT ONLY HARDER!!😎**